paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2011-03-23-san_francisco.markdown

 Before going on to visit the equally impressive City Hall, I enjoyed a discussion about the role of technology with [Tristan][1] in South Park, whilst sipping an Iced Latte -- when in Rome do as the Romans do.
 That evening I shared a selection of scrumptious pizzas at Zero Zero with David and Athena whilst catching up on the latest gossip and industry insight.

-{% figure Outdoor corridor at Stanford University. %}
+{% figure "Outdoor corridor at Stanford University" %}
 ![](/assets/images/2011/03/stanforduniversity.jpg)
 {% endfigure %}